 Seneca’s Fire Protection programs are a North American benchmark in providing a comprehensive fire protection education combining the best aspects of both prevention and fire suppression.

-If graduates are interested in obtaining a degree, we have educational partnership agreements that allow students to transfer credits for most of their three years with Seneca, towards a four-year degree.
+If you’re interested in obtaining a degree, we have educational partnership agreements that allow you to transfer credits for most of your three years with Seneca, towards a four-year degree.

 Frequently Asked Questions